 - No Fancy Tools: You only need basic baking equipment.

-If youโre a fan of store-bought honey buns (looking at you, Little Debbie!) then you will go crazy for these homemade honey bunsโtheyโre even better!
+If youโre a fan of store-bought honey buns (looking at you, Little Debbie!) then you will go crazy for this homemade honey bun recipe โ theyโre even better!
 However, be prepared to spend some time in the kitchen.
 Like filled donuts or any yeast recipe, they are a labor of love.
 If you are in a time pinch, whip up a quick batch of my homemade donut holes or these easy air fryer donuts instead.

 Key Ingredient Notes

 Made with pantry baking staples, you may already have everything you need on hand.
-See recipe card below for all ingredients and measurements!
+Below you will find helpful notes and substitutions for a few key ingredients.
+Visit the printable recipe card below for ingredient amounts.

 - Water: Warm water (or you can also use warm milk) heated to between 105ยฐF-115ยฐF.
 It’s important to ensure it’s at the right temperature so the dough rises correctly!